Opponents of the GOP health care bill have spent $15 million on TV Ads

 Heller slammed a version of the Republican health care bill last month, saying it was “simply not the answer.”
 A pro-Trump outside group, America First Policies, responded by placing TV ads skewering Heller for breaking his “promise” to voters, only to cancel them almost immediately after an angry backlash from Heller’s fellow Republicans.

-Arizona Sen. Jeff Flake, who is also up for re-election in 2018, has been the target of an additional $1.8 million in TV ads.
+Sen. Jeff Flake, R-Ariz., who is also up for re-election in 2018, has been the target of an additional $1.8 million in TV ads.

 Other GOP senators who have faced more than a million dollars of TV ads are Shelley Moore Capito, R-W.Va. ($1.7 million spent), Rob Portman, R-Ohio (1.6 million spent), Cory Gardner, R-Colo. ($1.3 million spent), and Lisa Murkowski, R-Alaska ($1.1 million spent).